 This is the last train of the day.

 Find all the dates and times for this journey

 Trains per day

 It's difficult to get from Amsterdam to Milan without changing at least 3 times.

 |Distance||514 miles (829 km)|

-Trains from Amsterdam to Milan cover the 514 miles (829 km) long route taking on average 17 h 10 min with our travel partners like Deutsche Bahn with connection, Thalys or Deutsche Bahn.
-Normally, there is 1 train operating per day, including direct services available.
-While the average ticket price for this route costs around £92, you can find the cheapest train ticket for as low as £62.
+Trains from Amsterdam to Milan cover the 514 miles (829 km) long route taking on average 17 h 15 min with our travel partners like Deutsche Bahn or Deutsche Bahn with connection.
+There are direct train services available.
+While the average ticket price for this trip costs around £128, you can find the cheapest train ticket for as low as £88.
 Travellers depart most frequently from Amsterdam Centraal and arrive in Milano Centrale.

 Deutsche Bahn (DB) is Germany’s main operator of train services and makes on average about 40, 000 domestic and international journeys per day.
 Deutsche Bahn’s fleet of trains includes the high-speed ICE (Intercity Express) as well as the IC (Intercity), EC (Eurocity), IRE (Interregio-Express), RE (Regional Express) and RB (Regionalbahn), which differ in terms of comfort and the time needed to travel.
 For example, while toilets are standard amenities, services like onboard restaurants or free WiFi are only available on certain train types and routes.
 Deutsche Bahn is well-known for its wide range of fares like Super Saver, Saver, and Flexible and discount cards like the Bahncard 25, 50 and 100, which you can also use for your Amsterdam to Milan train.

 Deutsche Bahn has the following ticket policies due to COVID-19, which you should be aware of when booking and travelling by train to Milan from Amsterdam: